 These workloads are primarily highly scalable NoSQL databases, in-memory databases, data warehouses etc.

-Well, these were the workloads classified by the resource requirements.
+These were the workloads classified by the resource requirements.
 Now let’s have a look into the workloads classified by user traffic patterns.

 Classified by User Traffic Patterns

-Static workloads
+Static Workloads

 These kinds of workloads can be a utility deployed on the cloud used by a limited number of users in a private network, for instance, an organization-wide tax-calculation utility or the knowledge base on something.

-Periodic workloads
+Periodic Workloads

 Serverless compute suits best for these kinds of applications, where there is no need to pay for idle instances just pay for the compute utilized.